 “Yea, though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me.”

-Have you ever stopped to look at a tree whose branches are almost bare, struggling to stay alive, or in the process of accepting that its time is nearing its end?
-Have you ever stopped to sit with a tree in the forest whose roots are newly exposed after being torn down by a wind or ice storm.
+Have you ever taken the time to sit with a tree whose branches are almost bare, struggling to stay alive, in the process of accepting that its time is nearing its end?
+Or sat in the forest with an oak whose roots are newly exposed after being torn down by a wind or ice storm.
 It is sweet and bitter.
 The tree understands that its lifecycle is almost over and lovingly sinks into it.
 The creatures that once lived in it stay until there is no life left, only to be replaced by new ones who will seek respite within its hallowing bark after it is long gone.
 All cycles of life.
 Nature somehow understands this on a level we are only beginning to remember again.